Siya-Mlambo/Siya-Mlambo/README.md

         return "A model no one understands is a model no one trusts."

     def __str__(self):
-        return f"Building AI that explains itself, one SHAP value at a time. 🚀"
+        return "Building AI that explains itself, one SHAP value at a time. 🚀"

 me = SiyabongaMlambo()